vedantparmar12/RepoPilot/README.md

-# GitHub PR Manager for MCP
+# GitHub PR & Issue Manager for MCP

-A powerful Model Context Protocol (MCP) server that lets AI assistants interact with GitHub pull requests.
-Whether you're using Cursor, VS Code, or Claude Desktop, this tool enables smart code reviews, commenting, and PR management - all while handling large files intelligently through automatic pagination.
+A comprehensive Model Context Protocol (MCP) server that enables AI assistants to interact with GitHub pull requests and issues.
+Whether you're using Cursor, VS Code, or Claude Desktop, this tool provides smart code reviews, issue management, PR commenting, and comprehensive project workflows - all while handling large files intelligently through automatic pagination.

 ## What This Does

 Imagine having an AI assistant that can:
 - Browse through massive pull requests without breaking a sweat
+- Create, update, and manage GitHub issues professionally
 - Add thoughtful comments exactly where they're needed in the code
 - Submit comprehensive reviews with specific feedback
+- Close issues with proper reasoning and documentation
 - Handle files with thousands of lines by automatically chunking them into digestible pieces

 All of this happens seamlessly within your favorite AI-powered IDE!